-- (1) In the case of a revenue law, the following shall be considered to be part of the law- - (a) the headings of the sections, Parts, Divisions, and Subdivisions into which the law is divided; and - (b) any Schedule to the law. - (2) In interpreting a provision of a revenue law, a construction that would promote the purpose or object underlying the provision or the law (whether that purpose or object is expressly stated in the law or not), should be preferred to a construction that would not promote that purpose or object. - (3) Subject to subsection (4), in interpreting a provision of a revenue law, if any material that does not form part of the law is capable of assisting in ascertaining the meaning of the provision, consideration may be given to that material: - (a) to confirm that the meaning of the provision is the ordinary meaning conveyed by the text of the provision, taking into account its context in the law and the purpose or object underlying the law; or - (b) to determine the meaning of the provision when: - (i) the provision is ambiguous or obscure; or - (ii) the ordinary meaning conveyed by the text and taking into account its context in the law and the purpose or object underlying the law, leads to a result that is manifestly absurd or is unreasonable. - (4) Without limiting the generality of subsection (3), material that may be considered in interpreting a provision of a revenue law includes- - (a) any treaty or other international agreement or international assistance agreement that is referred to in the law;
+- (1) In the case of a revenue law, the following shall be considered to be part of the law- - (a) the headings of the sections, Parts, Divisions, and Subdivisions into which the law is divided; and - (b) any Schedule to the law. - (2) In interpreting a provision of a revenue law, a construction that would promote the purpose or object underlying the provision or the law (whether that purpose or object is expressly stated in the law or not), should be preferred to a construction that would not promote that purpose or object.

+- (3) In interpreting a provision of a revenue law, material that may be considered includes- - (a) any treaty or other international agreement or international assistance agreement that is referred to in the law; and - (b) any relevant material in any official record of proceedings of debates in the Legislative Assembly.